micrata/marsAPI/README.md

 # marsAPI
-Java Program that accesses Mars Rover Images and Meta Data
+Java Program that gives access to Mars Rover Images and Meta Data